 Walk in Beauty,

 Has your curiosity been ignited to learn more about the anatomy and functions of your brain?
 Are you interested in learning how to heal the brain and deeply ingrained patterns that may be creating disease or conflict in your life, and limiting your human potential?
-If your answer is yes, I strongly encourage you to join Brook Still's class in Advanced Neuroplasticity for a life changing weekend in either New York (September) or Los Angles (October).
+If your answer is yes, I strongly encourage you to join Brook Still's Brain Soulutions for a life changing workshop that will inspire you beyond words.